ministryofjustice/hmpps-resettlement-passport-person-on-probation-ui/README.md

 Go to Azure App Insights >> nomis prod or nomis preprod >> Usage >> Events

-Then click view all for the last 30 minutes (for example).
+Then click 'View More Insights' for the last 30 minutes (for example).

 Scroll to EVENT STATISTICS and filter by name, enter 'PYF' enter and you should see some results.